 About the Stormwater Review Process

-The purpose of the Stormwater Plan Review is to manage runoff and encourage natural infiltration and ensure all proposed development complies with federal, state, and local regulations.
+The purpose of the Stormwater Plan Review is to manage runoff and encourage natural infiltration and ensure all proposed development complies with federal, state and local regulations.

-What is the Purpose of a Stormwater Overlay?
+What is the purpose of stormwater code?

 - Managing stormwater runoff from land alteration and disturbance activities in accordance with watershed management plans.